 SVSU remains the most affordable public university in Michigan.
 For a full-time student living on campus, the estimated cost of attendance (including room and board, books, and miscellaneous expenses) is $19,193 for 2014-15.
 More than 85 percent of our students receive financial aid assistance.

-SVSU fields 16 varsity teams.
-For the Fall 2014 semester, our student athletes recorded a combined GPA of 3.15, with 32 athletes posting In addition 402 students have participated in 24 student-initiated club sports ranging from volleyball and swimming to bowling, and more than 2,274 students participated in campus recreation programs in 2012-13, including 22 intramural sports, group fitness classes, and SVSU sponsored off-campus recreation activities.
+SVSU fields 17 varsity teams.
+For the Winter 2015 semester, our student athletes recorded a combined GPA of 3.19.
+SVSU has been awarded six times by the GLIAC and NCAA for community engagement.
+In addition 402 students have participated in 25 student-initiated club sports ranging from volleyball and swimming to bowling, and more than 2,274 students participated in campus recreation programs in 2012-13, including 24 intramural sports, group fitness classes, and SVSU sponsored off-campus recreation activities.

 While the number one priority for students is their academic experience, more than 130 Registered Student Organizations enrich and enhance their extracurriculuar and college experience.
 For example, Battle of the Valleys is a fund-raising competition between SVSU and intra-state rival Grand Valley State University.
 In 2013, SVSU raised $25,185 for Special Olympics, Area 22, and won the competition for the sixth consecutive year!